mbmc/mapbox-directions-android/README.md

 ## Installation

 We recommend installing with Gradle.
-This will automatically install the necessary dependencies and pull the SDK binaries from the Mapbox Android SDK repository on Maven Central.
+This will automatically install the necessary dependencies and pull the library binaries from the Mapbox Android repository on Maven Central.

 To install the current _stable version_ add this to your `build.gradle`: